Sooner or later that day of retirement will come. Now what do you do?

 4) Remain working till age seventy when by law you are required to enroll into Medicare.

 Here are some transition guidelines that will help:

-1) If your employer provides health insurance, you do not have to sign up for Part B until you no longer have the employer health plan.
+A) If your employer provides health insurance, you do not have to sign up for Part B until you no longer have a qualified employer health plan.
 If you lose your health plan or decide to retire then contact Social Security and enroll in Medicare Part B.

-Ideally, it is best to contact me at least one-year before you want to retire.
-I will meet with you and discuss Medicare, Social Security, conduct a complete insurance review, and make recommendations on how to protect your retirement income.
+B) Ideally, it is best to contact me at least 2-months before you want to retire.
+I virtually will meet with you due to Covid-19 and discuss Medicare, Social Security, conduct a complete insurance review, and make recommendations on how to protect your retirement income.

-At least one month before your retirement birth month, you need to go to www.ssa.govand sign up for Part B. You cannot get a Supplemental or Medicare health plan without a Medicare card with Part A and Part B issue dates.
+C) At least one month before your retirement birth month, you need to go on-line to www.ssa.govand sign up for Part B. You cannot get a Supplemental or Medicare Advantage health plan without a Medicare card with Part A and Part B issue dates.